Pearson-Higher-Ed/design/c/inputs/v2.1.0-beta.6/index.md

     text: |
       **Error** is when the field's content has some sort of error.

       **Error (focused)** is the focused version of the error state.
 Note that in almost every case an error state should be accompanied by explanatory text.
-See the [Info/Error Text section](#information-error-text) section for more details.
+See the [Informational/Error Text section](#informational-error-text) section for more details.
     contents:
       - type: wide image
         src: ./assets/Inputs_error.png